DanjelPiDev/TES5-DynamicSpeedController/README.md

 - kIncreaseSprinting: Extra increase applied while sprinting.
 - kNoReductionInCombat: If true, disables reductions during combat (useful for responsiveness).
 - kToggleSpeedKey: Keyboard scancode for toggling jogging mode (e.g., 269 = dpadright (https://www.nexusmods.com/skyrimspecialedition/articles/7704%5D) / depends on layout).
 Set 0 to disable.
 - kToggleSpeedEvent: Game user event name that also toggles jogging mode (default "Shout").
-Set "" to disable.
+Set "" to disable (Or better, don't use it :D)
 - kSprintEventName: Input event used to latch sprint (default "Sprint").
 If you use custom control maps, set the matching event name here.

 **Hint**: Use kToggleSpeedEvent, because the key is not always recognized by the game (e.g., when using a controller).